AURIN/tilez/README.md

 ## Introduction

-VTS clips vector tiles from a PostgreSQL/PostGIS data source and stores them in CouchDB (acting as a cache); these tile may belong to different layers, of any geometry type.
+Tilez clips vector tiles from a PostgreSQL/PostGIS data source and stores them in CouchDB (acting as a cache); these tile may belong to different layers, of any geometry type.
 Every zoom level can be defined independently, hence different tables or selections can be used, though the columns they produce, and the coordinate reference system used, must match at all zoom levels.

-VTS can be tested using a forked version of OpenLayers 2: https://github.com/AURIN/openlayers/tree/v2.13.2
+Tilez can be tested using a forked version of OpenLayers 2: https://github.com/AURIN/openlayers/tree/v2.13.2